 The term neurodegeneration is a combination of two words - "neuro," referring to nerve cells and "degeneration," referring to progressive damage.
-The term "neurodegeneration" can be applied to several conditions that result in the loss of nerve structure and function including death of neurons.
-Neurodegeneration occurs in a large number of diseases that come under the umbrella of "neurodegenerative diseases" including, Huntington's, Alzheimer's and Parkinson's diseases.
+The term "neurodegeneration" can be applied to several conditions that result in the loss of nerve structure and function, and neuronal loss by necrosis and/or apoptosis

+Neurodegeneration is a key aspect of a large number of diseases that come under the umbrella of "neurodegenerative diseases" including Huntington's, Alzheimer's and Parkinson's disease.
 All of these conditions lead to progressive brain damage and neurodegeneration.

 Alzheimer's disease is characterised by loss of neurons and synapses in the cerebral cortex and certain subcortical regions, with gross atrophy of the affected regions; symptoms include memory loss.

 Parkinson's disease (PD) results from the death of dopaminergic neurons in the midbrain substantia nigra pars compacta; symptoms include bradykinesia, rigidity, and resting tremor.